Gouda Wind Facility

-Gouda Wind Farm is a wind farm just outside the town of Gouda in the Western Cape province of South Africa that at 138MW is one of the largest wind-farms in Southern Africa.
+Gouda Wind Farm is a wind farm just outside the town of Gouda in the Western Cape province of South Africa that at 138 MW is one of the largest wind-farms in Southern Africa.
 The project cost R2.7 billion (US$199 million) and was brought online in early September 2015.
 At the time of its completion it was the largest wind-farm in the Western Cape.
-It is capable of powering 200 000 households per year or 400 gigawatt hours of electricity.
-It is estimated that power generated from Gouda Wind Farm will avoid the emission of 406 million metric tons of per year of equivalent power produced from a coal fired power plant.
+It is capable of powering 200,000 households per year or 400-gigawatt hours of electricity.
+It is estimated that power generated from Gouda Wind Farm will avoid the emission of 406 million metric tons of per year of equivalent power produced from a coal-fired power plant.
 It is owned in partnership between the South African renewable energy and engineering firm Aveng and Spanish renewable energy company Acciona Energia.

 It is located along the R44 34 km from the town of Porterville or 115 km north east of Cape Town, just outside of Gouda.